State Management¶

 }

-Please refer to the example code for detailed usage.
+Please refer to the example app for detailed usage.

 Generally, it’s advisable to avoid static variables due to their characteristics, which can lead to issues such as difficulties in testing and managing lifetimes.
 If you must use static variables, you can declare them as shown below, ensuring they span the entire duration of the app.